Last updated on March 29, 2026

 Brainstorm

-Brainstorm isn’t just another cantrip, but rather the best cantrip in the game: you rearrange your hand, sort your next draws, and if you have a way to shuffle your deck (like a fetch land) you can shuffle away your two worst cards.
+Brainstorm isn’t just another cantrip, but rather the best cantrip in the game: You rearrange your hand, sort your next draws, and if you have a way to shuffle your deck (like a fetch land) you can shuffle away your two worst cards.
 It's even useful in edge cases like “hiding” your key card in your library to avoid hand disruption spells like Thoughtseize.

 #2.
 Cyclonic Rift